-If you go by labels and pigeon holes, I couldn’t be writing this.
-The rule book states I’ve been packaged, relegated accordingly.
-The truth is I slipped the net, escaped by a whisker – I’m affected, but not incapable.
+If you go by labels and pigeonholes, I couldn’t be writing this.
+The rule book states relegated accordingly.
+I slipped the net, escaped by a whisker—I’m affected, but not incapable.

 Watching a line of ants going about their business, shifting twigs, earth, crumbs, anything useful for the home run, I became transfixed.
 Some of the debris was so big they gathered in mates to help carry the load.
 Marvelling at their diligence, working together, solving complex manoeuvres on rout, I swear I heard an unsaid language at play, saw how nothing bar death would stop them colonising, as humans might.
-Whatever these tiny creatures were doing, they were giving me an enormous amount to think about.
+Whatever these tiny creatures were doing, they were putting life into perspective, as an intriguing education should, giving me an enormous amount to think about.

-Irony had it that some great teachers outside the system, opened my eyes to reason, to the logistics, flipped chaos into sense, revealing how the finger of the system needed me to fail.
-By unearthing this truth, I revealed a helpless child still pickled in the anguish and absolute fear of failing.
-But from here, I began to gain courage… some much-needed self-respect and the root cause of my disintegration and alienation, a starkly simple truth that encouraged me see the model for what it was.
-A fundamental understanding of how the formalities of education are structured, by a calculated curriculum, from the ground up, to categorise, separate, mark the child up, down, or out.
+Irony had it that some outstanding teachers outside the system opened my eyes to reason, to the logistics, flipped chaos into sense, revealing how the finger of the system needed the likes of me to fail.
+Unearthing this truth reveals a helpless child pickled in anguish by the absolute fear of failing.
+When the root cause of my disintegration and alienation became clear, a stark truth emerged, prompting me to see the model for what it was.
+A calculated principal… regulations, ideals, beliefs, conditioned, formed, categorised, and evaluated, according to the industrial needs of the day.

 In endless meetings, think tanks, state gatherings, in the halls and corridors of parliament, in our senates and universities, we manufacture, invent, dream up, re-establish and refresh the benchmark, by which we measure the next generation to come.
-It’s a simple hypothesis, the highest achievers, the underachievers, and the last in line, are measured and framed, then sold and bought.
-For every winner, there must be losers – the yardstick makes it so!
-Even if we make second or third, especially tough in a high-ranking institution like Cornell, Harvard, or Oxford, where the competition is fierce, we are marked out as those who didn’t quite… passion and fundamental interest for the subject, lost to a disparaging and demeaning game.
+It’s a simple hypothesis: the highest achievers, the underachievers, and the last in line, measured and framed, sold and bought.
+For every winner, there must be losers—the yardstick makes it so!
+Even if we make second or third, especially tough in a high-ranking institution like Cornell, Harvard, or Oxford, where the competition is fierce, we mark out as those who didn’t quite… passion and fundamental interest for the subject, lost to a disparaging and demeaning game.

-This is a dilemma that we have to address if we want to root out the worst of what these academic ground rules have given us.
-The dismissal of many to offset a few, sets us apart.
+This is a dilemma that I have to address if I want to root out the worst of what these academic ground rules have given me.
+Take it from a bigot in recovery, the dismissal of many to offset a few, sets us apart.
 The greater the distance, the more the bigotry between us festers and grows.
 Our thoughts and imaginings, underlying these rulings, ponder the worst.
-We become vindictive, deceitful, learning to stab each other in the back with a wry smile and a fake tear… a poison, seeping through our children into the fabric of humankind.
+We become vindictive, deceitful, learning to stab each other in the back, with a wry smile and a fake tear… the leader reveals a margin of hope, for the outsiders and the malcontents, yet from that first day in the ring, questions, doubt and malfunctions arise… it’s kill or be killed… a deadly poison, seeping into the fabric of humankind.